CSecLab/cseclab.github.io/alessandroHP.md

 ## Teaching Activity

+- President of the Management Committee (Presidente del Comitato di Gestione) of the [Master Universitario di II Livello on ``Cyber Security and Data Protection''](http://www.mastercybersecurity.it), academic years 2014/2015 and 2016/2017, University of Genova.
 - 2014--present (3 academic years) Computer Security, MSc in Computer Engineering, University of Genova.
 - 2010--2013 (3 academic years) Sistemi Operativi e Sicurezza Informatica, (Operating Systems and Computer Security), MSc in Computer Engineering, University of
   Genova.